Box Hill to Leatherhead walk

 - In 40 metres this brings you up to the Smith and Western bar and grill , a possible elevenses or early lunch stop.
 Walk through its car park and turn left onto a road.
 In 20 metres turn right at a signpost bridleway, your direction 325°, into Ashurst Rough (so marked on the OS map).

-- Ignore all ways off and keep on the main path, initially to the edge of the wood then through the wood.
+- Ignore all ways off and keep on the main path, initially to the edge of the wood then through the wood, gently downhill.
 In 400 metres cross a car-wide earth road and in a further 15 metres you come to a four-way path junction.

-- In 800 metres go through a wooden gate to the right of a metal field gate and come out onto Juniper Top.
-Keep ahead and in 100 metres bear left on a broad, grassy path, your bearing 300°.
+- In 800 metres go through a wooden swing gate to the right of a wooden field gate and in a further 50 metres you come out onto Juniper Top.
+Here bear left onto a broad, grassy way, your bearing 300°.

 - Descend Juniper Top, enjoying fine views ahead.
-In some 500 metres the grassy path narrows to an earth and stony path and in a further 100 metres go through a wooden kissing gate to the right of a metal field gate, with a three-way footpath sign and a National Trust donation cairn to your right.
+In some 500 metres the grassy path narrows to an earth and stony path and in a further 100 metres go through a wooden swing gate to the left of a wooden field gate, with a three-way footpath sign to your right.
 Turn right to join a track, your bearing 330°, to pass in 30 metres a Box Hill Notice Board.
 In a further 15 metres go through White Hill car park to cross the Headley Road .

 - Your way ahead depends on which pub in Mickleham you target for lunch.

-- To go to the Running Horses pub and St Michael’s Church : At the car-wide bridleway crossing , cross over, to continue straight on down, following the Long Walk arrow, due west.
-In 150 metres at a fork, and by a footpath post, bear left, downhill, your direction 250°.
-In 110 metres you pass a tennis court on your right-hand side.
+- To go to the Running Horses pub and St Michael’s Church : At the car-wide bridleway crossing cross over, to continue straight on, downhill, in the direction of the Box Hill Hike disc, due west.
+The path soon becomes very steep as you descend through woodland.
+In 150 metres go betweeen footpath posts and take the left-hand fork in the path, downhill, your direction 250°, now close to the left-hand edge of the wood.
+In 170 metres you pass a tennis court on your right-hand side.
 In 80 metres cross a stile to join a gravel driveway towards the church.
 In a further 120 metres you enter the churchyard and in 40 metres, at the other side of the churchyard, you turn left towards the front door of St Michael & All Angels Church.
-Opposite the church is the Running Horses pub.
-Next door is a convenience store if you wish to purchase refreshments for a picnic.
+Opposite the church is the Running Horses pub, one of your lunch stop options.
+What used to be a convenience store to the left of the pub (for picnic provisions) is unfortunately no more.
 Coming out of the pub after lunch, turn left onto the Old London Road, which you follow down, passing Box Hill School on your left-hand side, to come out to the A24 road.

 - Both routes continue